kubernetes-sigs/lws/keps/849-DisaggregatedSet-HPA/README.md

 The DS controller writes back to each scaler's status at the end of every reconcile:

-- `status.replicas`: the total observed pod count for this role across all revisions currently present (new + any draining old).
-HPA reads this as the "current" pod count and computes desired replicas from it.
+- `status.replicas`: the observed replica count for this role — LWS groups (== leader pods), aggregated across all revisions currently present (new + any draining old).
+HPA reads this as the "current" count.
+Same unit as `spec.replicas` (what HPA writes), so its ratio math stays consistent.
-- `status.selector`: a stable, aggregate selector matching all pods for this (DS, role) regardless of revision — `disaggregatedset.x-k8s.io/name=<ds>,disaggregatedset.x-k8s.io/role=<role>`.
-Because the label set on the pods stays the same across revisions, this value is written once at scaler creation and never rewritten during a rollout.
+- `status.selector`: a stable selector matching one pod per LWS group (the leader), across all revisions — `disaggregatedset.x-k8s.io/name=<ds>,disaggregatedset.x-k8s.io/role=<role>,leaderworkerset.sigs.k8s.io/worker-index=0`.
+Leader-only because HPA's per-pod-metric averaging divides the metric sum by the count of matching pods, and that divisor has to equal `status.replicas` (group count) for the ratio math to work when `leaderWorkerTemplate.size > 1`.
+Users typically want to scale on the leader's signal anyway (leader handles ingress, workers are downstream compute).
+Because the label set on leader pods stays the same across revisions, this value is written once at scaler creation and never rewritten during a rollout.
 - `status.observedGeneration`: `scaler.Generation`.
-- `status.conditions`: `Ready` — True when the scaler is bound to a live DS + role and `status.replicas` reflects the observed pod count.
+- `status.conditions`: `Ready` — True when the scaler is bound to a live DS + role and `status.replicas` reflects the observed leader count.
 False during transient reconcile errors.

 ### Rolling Update Interaction

 `scaler.spec.replicas` is the target for the role's post-rollout steady state.
 The DS controller feeds it as the new-revision LeaderWorkerSet's target; old revisions continue to drain on the schedule the planner set at rollout start (the pre-existing `initial-replicas` annotation mechanism), independent of the scaler.

-Because `status.selector` is aggregate and `status.replicas` sums pods across all revisions, HPA sees the actual serving fleet during a rolling update and its math stays self-consistent — it computes desired from the same pod set it reads current from, and its write becomes the new-revision target as the old revision drains to zero.
+Because `status.selector` is leader-only and aggregate across revisions, HPA sees the serving fleet's leaders during a rolling update and its math stays self-consistent — the count HPA divides its metric by (`status.replicas`, LWS groups) matches the number of pods its selector matches (one leader per group), and the value it writes (`spec.replicas`, LWS groups) becomes the new-revision target as the old revision drains to zero.

 One safety guard: between planner iterations, the new-revision target is never allowed to fall below the current new-revision replica count.
 If an HPA scale-down arrives mid-rollout, its requested value is floored to what's already in flight — the new-revision fleet stops growing but does not shrink.
 Once the rollout completes, the guard releases and the target tracks the scaler exactly.